karthy1988/Getting_and_Cleaning_data/README.md

 Prerequisites for this script:

 1. the UCI HAR Dataset must be extracted and..
-2. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset"
+2. the following files should be in the working directory of the user
+ a.
+X_test.txt
+ b. y_test.txt
+ c. subject_test.txt
+ d.
+X_train.txt
+ e. y_train.txt
+ f. subject_train.txt
+ g. features.txt

 After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.